stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 After anointing an undamaged human skull with droplets of holy water, hide it in a place where neither sun nor moon nor starlight will ever touch it.
 Upon casting this spell, the skull will begin to utter whispers that ooze from the spell's caster.

-Make a spell attack vs the Wisdom defence of a creature within 10 feet of you.
+Make a charm attack vs the Wisdom defence of a creature within 10 feet of you.
 On a hit, the creature is [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) by the whispers until they leave this 10 foot radius.
-Any creature that enters the radius on its turn must succeed at a Wisdom defence check vs your charms spell skill or also become [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) of you.
+Any creature that enters the radius on its turn must succeed at a Wisdom defence check vs your charms skill or also become [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) of you.

 ## Bane
 *Level 1 Charm*<br>